Gugulethu-Nyoni/semantqQL/README.md

 semantq install:server
 ```

-This will clone the semantq_server repo to the root of your app e.g. myapp/semantq_server
+This will clone the semantqQL repo to the root of your app e.g. myapp/semantqQL

 ## Configuration Setup